hyperledger/fabric/docs/source/build_network.rst

 You only need to approve the chaincode definition once from your organization.
 A chaincode container will be launched for each peer as soon as they try to interact with that specific chaincode.
-Again, be cognizant of the fact that the Node.js images will be slower to compile.
+Again, be cognizant of the fact that the Node.js images will be slower to build and start upon the first invoke.

 We will install the chaincode on a third peer, peer1 in Org2.
 Modify the following four environment variables to issue the install command against peer1